“No, you not! You’re gonna get killed!!!”

 Don’t keep all of your money in one bank account or bring only one card with you.
 In case the card gets stolen, you are screwed.
 In case they empty your entire account, it sucks even more.

 Spread your money on two accounts and bring at least a credit card and debit card.
 If you can, store some cash with a family member or friend.
-In case you can’t access your accounts anymore for whatever reason, they can transfer you your money via Western Union.
+In case you can’t access your accounts anymore for whatever reason, they can transfer your money via Western Union.

 If you are looking for a great travel bank account, check out the linked banks which have hardly any fees and many benefits for travelers.